 The easiest way to measure, the company would connect some events with the next stage of conversion.

 A traceable link can be used to keep a track of traffic coming from the influencer’s effort.
-Each influencer can be given a traceable link like a URL directly to the page of the brand to measure the traffic sent by the influencer.
+Each influencer can be given a traceable link like a URL directly to the page of the brand to measure the traffic sent by the influencer to calculate TMV of Influencer.

 A conversion pixel can be set up on the website and will record the people who may visit the site due to the content of the influencer and not by the link of the influencer.
 Some sites record 40% of traffic coming this way which might have remained untracked given the dependability on the traceable link alone.